notuart/one-of-ones/README.md

 ## Roadmap

+- [ ] Create dapp to enable artists to deploy their own contracts
 - [ ] Add more information (how to use, etherscan screenshots)
 - [ ] Add contract factory
 - [x] Add metadata freeze functionality